6 Things You Didn’t Know About Level 4 Body Armor

 This level of protection is commonly used by law enforcement tactical teams, military personnel, and security personnel who need protection against rifle threats in high-risk situations.

-A MIRA Tactical body plate.
+A MIRA Tactical Body Plate.

 Last is Level 4 body armor.
 This is the top tier, designed to provide protection against armor-piercing rifle rounds, including 7.62x63mm AP (.30-06 AP) and 7.62x54mmR API (B32).